-The thousands of relatives and friends of the nearly 3,000 victims of September 11, 2001 and February 26, 1993 will benefit from the memorial to their loved ones.
-Others immediately affected by the events, including survivors, area resident and workers, will equally benefit from the project.
-This project will also benefit businesses, workers, residents, and visitors throughout Lower Manhattan.
+The thousands of relatives and friends of the nearly 3,000 victims of September 11, 2001 and February 26, 1993 have and will continue to benefit from the memorial to their loved ones.
+Others immediately affected by the events, including survivors, area resident and workers, have and will equally benefit from the project.
+This project has and will continue to also benefit businesses, workers, residents, and visitors throughout lower Manhattan.